acacereswright/acacereswright.github.io/research.md

 ## Academic Service

+* Reviewer, 2025 International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS)
 * Reviewer, 2025 International Conference on Computational Social Science (IC2S2)
 * Reviewer, 2024 International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS)